 Long years ago, in an old village there lived a woman.
-Everyday she cooked food for her family member and an extra meal for the poor and hungry passers.
+Every day she cooked food for her family member and an extra meal for the poor and hungry passers.

-Everyday a beggar came and took away the meal.
+Every day a beggar came and took away the meal.
 Instead of expressing gratitude, he muttered some words – “The evil you do remains with you, the good you do comes back to you”.

 This went day after day.
-Everyday, The beggar came and took the meal and muttered those words, “The evil you do remains with you, the good you do comes back to you”.
+Every day, The beggar came and took the meal and muttered those words, “The evil you do remains with you, the good you do comes back to you”.

 When she was going to put it on the window sill, her hands trembled.
 She thought that what’s she doing?
 And immediately she threw the meal in the fire.

 And made the new one and placed it on the window sill.
-The beggar came and took the meal but he was unaware about the evilness that was going in the mind of the woman.
+The beggar came and took the meal but he was unaware of the evilness that was going in the mind of the woman.

 For many months, she had no news of him.
 She prayed for his safe return.
 That evening there was a knock on the door.

 Her son said, “Mom, it’s a miracle, that I am here.”
-I was starving, and was close to death, but a beggar was passing through, when I begged for morsel he gave the whole meal to me and said, “I daily eat this meal, but today you need it more than me.”
+I was starving and was close to death, but a beggar was passing through, when I begged for morsel he gave the whole meal to me and said, “I daily eat this meal, but today you need it more than me.”

 As his mother heard those word she grew paled and then she remembered that if she hadn’t burnt the meal in the fire, then her son may have been eaten it and would have lost his life.